dem1995/machine-learning/extra_pages/naive_bayes/README.md

 nav_order: 2
 ---

-# Naïve Bayes & Naïve Bayes Classifiers
+# Bayes's Theorem & Naïve Bayes Classifiers
 ![Neon lights spelling out Bayes's theorem](bayes_lights.png){: .d-flex	.flex-justify-around}
-## Naïve Bayes
+## Bayes's Theorem
 ### Introduction
 When dealing with probability, you're used to making decisions from observing the world around you - how often each side lands face-up on a die, what the proportion of weather you see outside each day, how long a piece of fruit lasts before going bad - but what happens, if, say, you have 5 rolls of a fair die that have happened to all land on '6'?